Tickets for Vatican Gardens & Museums: Skip The Line

 Then, when you add in the works Michelangelo created in the Sistine Chapel, widely regarded to be the highest artistic achievements of all time, the Vatican Museums become an absolutely unmissable, earth-shaking journey into the world of high art.
 From the fountains in the garden to the ceiling of the Sistine, this is a profound experience.
 Avoid the lineups, and get special access - all without needing to spend years in a seminary school?
 How divine!

-- Access to the Vatican Gardens
+- Access to the Vatican Museums

 - Audio guide in the Vatican Museums

 - Skip the lengthy lines by showing your smartphone ticket to the Vatican guards at the entrance (CASSA ONLINE E GRUPPI) of the Vatican Museums on Viale Vaticano

 - If a discounted ticket is presented without the required ID, the visitor will be asked to pay for a full price ticket in order to enter.
 The discounted ticket will not be refunded

 - Metro: Line A, stations Ottaviano - S.Pietro-Musei Vaticani or Cipro (from either station it's a 10-minute walk

 - Tram: 19, Piazza del Risorgimento (5-minute walk)

 - Bus: Line 49 stops in front of the Museums Entrance.
 32, 81 or 982, Piazza del Risorgimento, end of the line (5-minute walk).
 492 or 990, Via Leone IV / Via degli Scipioni (5-minute walk)